-- Experience on the amazing roads with beautiful landscapes.
+- Experience the amazing roads and beautiful landscapes.

-- Discover the minory ethnic groups, their customs and daily life.
+- Discover the ethnic minority groups and their daily customs.

-- Magnificient 20km road in Ban Chat reservoir.
+- The magnificent 20km road in Ban Chat reservoir.

 - Discover Dien Bien Phu battle field.

-- Splendid panorama in the valley of rice terrace at Khau Pha pass
+- Enjoy the splendid panoramic view in the valley of rice terraces at Khau Pha pass

-- Beautiful rural landscapes in Na Tam village.
+- The beautiful rural landscapes in Na Tam village.

-- Enjoy gorgeous and grandiose landscapes at O Quy Ho Pass, the longest and highest pass in Vietnam.
+- Enjoy the gorgeous and grandiose landscape at O Quy Ho Pass, the longest and highest pass in Vietnam.

-- Discover the traditional local dishes and specialties.
+- Discover the traditional local dishes and specialities.